Responsible Gaming in Canada

 Binge Gambler

-• Their compulsive gambling behavior is only shown when they gamble, however rarely it is.
+- Their compulsive gambling behaviour is only shown when they gamble, however rarely it is.

 Signs of an Addicted Person

-There is a list of signs that you can use to determine if you are or someone you know may have a gambling addiction.
+There is a list of signs by the American Psychiatric Association that you can use to determine if you are or someone you know may have a gambling addiction.
+At least four of these signs must have been present within the past year:

-• Returning to get even after losing money (known as chasing losses)
+- Returning to get even after losing money.

-• Lying to hide gambling activities or its consequences
+- Lying to hide gambling activities or their consequences.

-• Jeopardizing or losing relationships, jobs, or opportunities due to gambling
+- Jeopardizing or losing relationships, jobs, or opportunities.

 What Causes Ludomania?